NaokiS28/GenV/src/genv_hw/psx/README.md

 * [PlayStation Hardware Core](common/) - Base driver.
 * [Sony PlayStation](psx/) - Retail PS1 driver.
 Differences from the common core is wiring up the 2x CD-ROM drive and the SPU.
 * [KONAMI System 573](sys573/) - Derrived from the common core.
 Differences include adding an IDE CD-ROM (optionally ATA devices), JVS, JAMMA and Analog IO support.
+* [KONAMI GV999](gv999/) - Derrived from the common core.
+Differences include adding an SCSI CD-ROM (optionally a HDD), JAMMA and Intel Flash.

 ## Notice of Non-Affiliation and Disclaimer